ricebear-org/ricebear-org.github.io/discord.md

 To go to the ricebear homepage, click [here](/).

-**Join the ricebear Discord:** must be invited by a member who is Ring 2 or above, or be accepted through Membership Screening (Discord native feature coming 2021?).
-Whenever this process is open, this page and `#pr` will be updated with details on how to begin.
+**Join the ricebear Discord:** must be invited by a member who is Ring 2 or above (they have to use `/invite` to generate an invite code), or be accepted through Membership Screening (Discord native feature coming 2021?).

 ## Table of Contents